Information for Patients

 It’s been shown that one of the most important ways to avoid infections in surgical incisions is by giving an antibiotic at exactly the right time before surgery.
 Nemours Cardiac Center anesthesiologists and surgeons working together have accomplished this 100 percent of the time for the past four years.
 And the occurrence of a surgical site infection in the Nemours Cardiac Center has been less than 1.5 percent for that same timeframe.

-The number of complications that occur during cardiac catheterization at the Nemours Cardiac Center is well below the rate that’s reported in scientific journals for other pediatric heart catheterization sites across the country.
+The number of complications that occur during cardiac catheterization at the Nemours Cardiac Center is well below the 10.3 percent rate that’s reported by the National Cardiovascular Data Registry (NCDR), IMPACT Registry for 2014 for other pediatric heart catheterization sites across the country.
 In fact, 98 percent of our catheterization procedures have no complications at all.
 Our serious complication rate is less than 0.5 percent — and we’ve had no deaths related to cardiac catheterization at the Nemours Cardiac Center.

 Diagnostic cardiac catheterizations are done to get detailed information about the function of the heart.
 These procedures are performed for children whose heart function allows them to live and play normally, but also for those who are very ill and hospitalized due to their heart problem.
-The overall complication rate for diagnostic catheterizations at the Nemours Cardiac Center for the past four years was less than 1 percent, compared to up to 10 percent reported in national scientific literature.
+The overall complication rate for diagnostic catheterizations at the Nemours Cardiac Center for the past four years was less than 2 percent.

 Interventional catheterizations where we perform a procedure to close an abnormal connection or enlarge a narrowed vessel or valve are considered higher risk.
-The Nemours Cardiac Center’s complication rate for interventional catheterizations is, again, much lower than that reported for other centers — 2.3 percent overall and less than 0.5 percent with a serious complication.
-Published national averages are 9 percent for serious complications and up to 20 percent for any complication.
+The Nemours Cardiac Center’s complication rate for interventional catheterizations is, again, much lower than that reported for other centers — 1.5 percent overall and less than 1 percent with a serious complication.

 Cardiac catheterization procedures make use of fluoroscopy (special moving X-ray pictures) to follow the catheters in the heart and make pictures of the heart and blood vessels.
 There’s evidence that excessive exposure to X-rays at a young age may be associated with later health problems including some cancers.